PrashanthRaghu/exploreRequireJS/README.md

 ### What is it to a layman developer like me ?
 Programmed with Java before ?
-(I hope you did else it's kinda difficult to explain) One really cool feature about java is that it lets you organize your application as modules and seperates the scope through packaging.
+(I hope you did else it's kinda difficult to explain) One really cool feature about java is that it lets us organize our application as modules and seperates scope through packaging.
 So a File from java.io.File is totally independant from a File object I defined under my.prashanth.test.File as long as the developer chooses the right package to import.
 Can you do it with Javascript ?
-Yes to a limited extent but not as succicntly as you would in Java.
-So requireJS is a javascript module loader which helps developers modularize js apps and help manage dependancies.
-So think of it as your class loader + package manager from Java. ( Got it ?
+Yes to a limited extent but not as succicntly as we can with Java. requireJS is a javascript module loader which helps developers modularize js apps and help manage dependancies.
+So it is kind of a class loader + package manager from Java for our web pages. ( Got it ?
 No: Trust me it is. )

 Welcome to the "Explore as I Learn guide to Require.JS" by Prashanth Raghu.
-Hope you have set your expectations right at this stage.
+Hope you have we have our expectations right at this stage.

 ## What is RequireJS ?
 ### What they say ?